Powerlearnproject/se-day1-assignment-Kins254/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1. Unit testing: it is the testing of individual components or modules of the software applications.
+2. Integration testing: it is the testing of the interactions between different components or subsystems.
+3. System testing: it is the testing of the entire software system as a whole.
+4. Acceptance testing: it is the testing of the software against user requirements to ensure it meets user needs.
+The tests help in identifying and fixing defects earlier in the development stage before deployment.

 #Part 2: Introduction to AI and Prompt Engineering